AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

   git branch --no-merged
   ```
 ### Checkout: can be used to:
-  1. Switch to a branch
+  1. Switch to a branch.
+Add -b flag to create the branch and switch to it.
   ```terminal
   git checkout <branch-name>
   ```
-  add -b flag to create the branch and switch to it.
   2. Overwrite working tree with the contents in the index (discard changes).
   ```terminal
   git checkout <files>